wave2future/dUsefulStuff/ReadMe.markdown

 ## Scripts

 In the **scripts** directory there are a number of scripts which can be used for building static libraries and documentation from the command line.
-To see how they can be used look at the **build.sh** file in the source root of this project.
+To see an example how they can be used look at the **build.sh** file in the source root of this project.
+Each script is a distinct part or phase of a build process.
+Here users of Ant or Maven will be familiar with what I am talking about.
+These scripts are designed to be used either from a command line or from within xcode.
+Hence they make use of the standard xcode properties.

+Here is an example of using them (actually it's a copy of the build.sh script :-):

+		#!/bin/sh

+		# build.sh
+		# dUsefulStuff
+		#
+		# Created by Derek Clarkson on 27/08/10.
+		# Copyright 2010 Derek Clarkson.
+All rights reserved.

+		# Exit if an error occurs.
+		set -o errexit
+		# Disallows unset variables.
+		set -o nounset

+		# Set build related values.
+		PRODUCT_NAME=dUsefulStuff
+		PROJECT_NAME=$PRODUCT_NAME
+		CURRENT_PROJECT_VERSION=0.0.4
+		SRC=src/code

+		BUILD_TARGET="Build Library"

+		# SDKs.
+		SIMULATOR_SDK=iphonesimulator3.2
+		SIMULATOR_ARCHS=i386
+		SIMULATOR_VALID_ARCHS=i386
+		DEVICE_SDK=iphoneos3.2
+		DEVICE_ARCHS="armv6 armv7"
+		DEVICE_VALID_ARCHS="armv6 armv7"

+		# Set used directories.
+Notice some allow for setting from xcode.
+		SCRIPTS_DIR=./scripts
+		TOOLS_DIR=../tools
+		EXTERNAL_DIR=../External
+		PROJECT_DIR=${PROJECT_DIR=.}
+		BUILD_DIR=${BUILD_DIR=build}
+		ARTIFACT_DIR=Releases/v$CURRENT_PROJECT_VERSION

+		DMG_FILE=Releases/$PRODUCT_NAME-$CURRENT_PROJECT_VERSION.dmg

+		# Export so the scripts can see the setting.
+		export SCRIPTS_DIR TOOLS_DIR EXTERNAL_DIR SIMULATOR_SDK SIMULATOR_ARCHS SIMULATOR_VALID_ARCHS DEVICE_SDK DEVICE_ARCHS DEVICE_VALID_ARCHS PROJECT_NAME PRODUCT_NAME BUILD_DIR PROJECT_DIR CURRENT_PROJECT_VERSION BUILD_TARGET ARTIFACT_DIR DMG_FILE SRC

+		# Call the scripts.
+		$SCRIPTS_DIR/clean.sh
+		$SCRIPTS_DIR/buildStaticLibrary.sh
+		$SCRIPTS_DIR/createDocumentation.sh
+		$SCRIPTS_DIR/assembleFramework.sh
+		$SCRIPTS_DIR/createDmg.sh

+### buildStaticLibrary.sh

+This is the main script for building.
+It will compile both a simulator and device version of the code in your project and then combine them into a single library.

+### common.sh

+A script which is included by other scripts to provide some commonly used functions.

+### createDocumentation.sh

+This script will create and install api documentation using he doxygen and appledoc tools.
+If either of these two tools are not found then documentation is not created and wil be skipped.
+Setting this up is quite complicated because it also depends on a **docset.plist** file and a **doxygen-appledoc.config** file.
+Both of these are supplied in the dmg.

+### clean.sh

+This is the equivalent of the ant and maven clean tasks.
+It deletes the projects build directory and the target artifacts and directories.

+### assembleFramework.sh

+This script takes in the compiled static library and creates a framework.
+This also includes the header files and the **framework.plist** file.
+This framework is assembled in the artifact directory.

+### createDmg.sh

+This takes in all the files it finds into the artifact directory and builds a dmg file suitable for uploaded to distribution sites.
+Also included are any markdown documentation files (such as this one) that are in the project.